Why we don't call gems "semiprecious" anymore.

 The gemstone business in the past was dominated by the "big three," ruby, emerald, and sapphire.
 These gemstones have always been the most popular and the market for these stones is different than the market for other gemstones in many ways.

 The problem with semi-precious, and the reason why the jewelry industry has banned its use, is that it is quite misleading.
-Rubies, emeralds, and sapphires can sell for less than $100 per carat and a fine Paraiba tourmaline, for example, can sell for $20,000 per carat.
+Rubies, emeralds, and sapphires can sell for less per carat and a fine Paraiba tourmaline, can sell for more per carat.
 That seems pretty precious, doesn't it?

 Despite the fact that everyone in the jewelry industry now agrees that the term semi-precious is not fair, they still need a name to call those gemstone varieties other than ruby, emerald and sapphire.
 Semi-precious has a way of creeping back into the vocabulary.